Bill-Sukh/interaction-case-study/readme.md

 # Discussion Notes
 1. What decisions did you make before you began development?
+    - How to organize the project
+    - How much time to spend
+    - Prioritze requirements
 1. How did you decide what to work on in order to meet the time constraint?
+    - I gave myself 2 hours a day.
+Within those two hours I went over the requirements list one by one and finished as much as I can within the time.
 1. What was your decision making process for your code organization?
+    - Seperated html, css, js files onto seperate files to keep the code organized.
 1. If you had more time, what would you have implemented?
+    - Message show up(Modal), when user tries to apply filter or clip.
+    - Responsiveness to small viewports
+    - Study and implement webpack